davegardner/tyc4/pages/visiting-yachts.md

 ---
 ### Yacht Club contact

-To arrange Port Health and Immigration you can email Mercy (the office manager) in advance or, if you are able, call her once you arrive.
-She will alert them both to your arrival.
+To arrange Port Health and Immigration you can email Max (the office manager) in advance or, if you are able, call him once you arrive.
+He will alert them both to your arrival.

-Mercy's number: +255 715 766 706
+Max's number: +255 683 551 196

-Email: tycmanageress@gmail.com
+Email: tyctanga@gmail.com

 ### Port control